CovertLab/wcEcoli/docs/run.md

 ## Using the Manual Runscripts

-You can accomplishes largely the same thing that running via Fireworks does by running:
+You can accomplish largely the same thing that running via Fireworks does by running:

 1. `runFitter.py` -- creates the `kb/*` sim data files for the control case
 2. `runSim.py` -- creates the modified modified sim data files for requested variants and runs the sims